gisolfi02/GeneFusion/README.md

 # GeneFusion

-GeneFusion è un progetto dedicato all'analisi delle fusioni geniche utilizzando modelli di deep learningc che ho sviluppato per il mio lavoro di tesi.
-Il repository contiene implementazioni di modelli basati su GNN per la classificazione delle sequenze geniche e utilizza due diverse tecniche di encoding delle sequenze, DNABERT e One-Hot Encoding.
+GeneFusion is a project dedicated to the analysis of gene fusions using deep learning models, developed as part of my thesis work.
+The repository contains implementations of GNN-based models for classifying gene sequences and utilizes two different sequence encoding techniques: DNABERT and One-Hot Encoding.

-## Struttura del Repository
+## Repository Structure

-- **data/**: Contiene i dataset contententi le sequenze geniche fuse e non fuse.
+- **data/**: Contains datasets with fused and non-fused gene sequences.
-- **results/**: Include i risultati ottenuti dagli esperimenti dei vari modelli implementati.
+- **results/**: Includes results obtained from experiments with various implemented models.
-- **BERT_model.py**: Script Python che definisce l'addestramento del modello DNABERT utilizzato per la codfica dei kmers delle sequenze genetiche.
+- **BERT_model.py**: Python script defining the training of the DNABERT model used for k-mer encoding of genetic sequences.
-- **GNN_model.py**: Script Python che definisce l'architettura dei modelli basati su Graph Neural Network (GNN).
+- **GNN_model.py**: Python script defining the architecture of Graph Neural Network (GNN) models.
-- **main_BERT.py**: Script principale per la costruzione di un dataset compatibile con i modelli GNN codificando i kmers utilizzando il modello DNABERT.
+- **main_BERT.py**: Main script for constructing a dataset compatible with GNN models by encoding k-mers using the DNABERT model.
-- **main_ONE-HOT.py**: Script principale la costruzione di un dataset compatibile con i modelli GNN codificando i kmers utilizzando la tecnica One-Hot Encoding.
+- **main_ONE-HOT.py**: Main script for constructing a dataset compatible with GNN models by encoding k-mers using the One-Hot Encoding technique.

-## Prerequisiti
+## Prerequisites

-Assicurati di avere installato le seguenti dipendenze:
+Make sure you have installed the following dependencies:

 - **Torch**
 - **Transformers**